The Linux and Windows Operating Systems

 The new laptop comes with Windows 11 Home preinstalled.
 Before I even boot up the operating system, I'm going to boot up Rescuezilla from a USB stick and save an image of the system to a portable solid-state drive.
 I'm going to be replacing Windows 11 with Linux Mint, but I need a backup plan if I have hardware issues.

 If I have to restore the Windows 11 backup image, I'm going to try to set things up the right way.
 The first thing I'll have to do is use a workaround to create a local account.
 Windows 11 Home doesn't support local accounts anymore.
-Once I'm presented with the option to log in to a Microsoft account or create one, I'll need to open the terminal (PowerShell) with Shift-Fn-F10 and run:
+When given the choice to log in to a Microsoft account or create one, I'll open the terminal (PowerShell) using Shift-Fn-F10 and run:

 start ms-cxh:localonly

-Once I press enter, I'll be presented with prompts to create a local account.
+When I press enter, I'll create a local account by following the prompts.
 I tested this on the virtual machine before I removed it.
 The next step is to allow Windows to update.
-Once that's done, I'll run Winhance to get rid of all the nonsense (as well as Microsoft Edge) and install what I want on the system.
+I'll finish that first, then run Winhance to eliminate all the unnecessary stuff (including Microsoft Edge) and install only what I want on the system.

 I hope it won't come to that.
 There aren't any Windows specific applications I need to use, and I dislike babysitting an operating system that breaks with random Microsoft updates.